shahankhan47/react-project/Professional/2-the-wild-oasis/lessons.md

 -   In the above example, we are styling an h1 tag but setting the css for h2 if the prop `type = h2`.
 This is not recommended because it will make the component appear as an h2 tag even though it will render as an h1 element.
 -   To avoid this react gives us a special prop called `as` and when we set this prop, the component will be rendered as the value we will provide
 -   We can even set the default prop to a styled component like: `Row.defaultProps = {type: "vertical"}`.
 This way we wouldn't have to set the prop if it is of the default prop value.
+-   The `role` prop can be used if we want to style an element and want the browser to display it as some other element without rendering it as that other element.
+    -   E.g. StyledDiv = styled.div``
+    -   If we use <StyledDiv role="table"> it will act as table but will render in browser as div.

 Styling third party components: